-Timothy (“Tim”) D. Loudon is a Partner in the Omaha, Nebraska office of Jackson Lewis LLP.
+Timothy (“Tim”) D. Loudon is a Principal in the Omaha, Nebraska, office of Jackson Lewis P.C.
 Mr. Loudon's practice encompasses virtually every aspect of labor and employment law.

 Mr. Loudon has counseled and advised employers in numerous union organizing, election, and decertification campaigns, representing employers who have a variety of industries throughout the United States.
 He also has election experience with almost every major labor union, including SEIU, UFCW, USW, AFSCME, Teamsters, UAW, LIUNA, and IAM.
 Mr. Loudon has negotiated hundreds of collective bargaining agreements, with an emphasis on the health care industry.

 Mr. Loudon also has extensive experience arbitrating grievances in both the union and non-union context.
 He has successfully handled discharge arbitrations involving drug testing, sleeping on the job, insubordination, patient abuse, theft, falsification of records, making terroristic threats, and absenteeism.
 Mr. Loudon has also successfully defended employers in numerous contract interpretation cases, including various time study, past practice, seniority, and “act of God” disputes.

 Mr. Loudon has appeared before the NLRB in various administrative proceedings involving unfair labor practice charges, unit determination hearings, ballot challenges, and objections to elections.